EmreDay1/Pcb-Designs/README.md

 # Pcb-Designs

-The Pcb-Designs by Emre Dayangaç
+The PCB designs by Emre Dayangaç.

-Current [favorite (https://github.com/EmreDay1/Pcb-Designs/tree/main/Picksy)] out of all designs
+Current [favorite design](https://github.com/EmreDay1/Pcb-Designs/tree/main/Picksy) out of all the projects.